 Your home page should only have a single URL associated with it, for example, “yourdomain.com”.
 However, you might have multiple different URLs which refer to the same thing, for example:

-Usually, Google will choose a version of your site to index, but it could also index multiple different versions, which can lead to confusion and duplicate content.
+Usually, Google will choose a version of your site to index, but it could also index multiple versions, leading to confusion and duplicate content.

 Fix broken links